vzool/frontend-nanodegree-feedreader/README.md

 13. Write comments to describe what I did in the tests code.
 14. Complete this README.md

+## Requirements

+To run this Web Application you will need to open index.html in a browser.
+The Browser should be in specific versions that fully supports the JavaScript language,

+which those browsers and versions are:

+- Chrome: 4.0+
+- IE(Internet Explorer): 9.0+
+- Firefox: 2.0+
+- Safari: 3.1+
+- Opera: 9.0+

 ## Licence

 It's Completely Free.
 But, Do whatever you like to do on your own full responsibility;